HacktheHill/hackathon-website/README.md

 1. update french text - JON WILL DO
 2. replace leaves with stars ON HOLD - I ONLY ADDED TO HERO PAGE, LAZY TO ADD IT ACROSS APP
 3. update faqs - MIGHT JUST KEEP IT AS IS
-4. need approval on page from design
-5. need to add shocked beaver
+4. need to add shocked beaver
-6. sun moving down on scroll is a little stuttery but i dont think its a big problem
+5. sun moving down on scroll is a little stuttery but i dont think its a big problem

 add / edit:
 textboxes on faq
-side boxes -> smaller and follow figma put past winners pic box to fit collaborator animations + lights animation on road (blinky) neon on clock on building at hero needs to moveo with the hour and minute needle
+put past winners pic box to fit lights animation on road (blinky) neon on clock on building at hero needs to moveo with the hour and minute needle